The Lendela Team

 Effective Interest Rate (EIR) is the total cost of borrowing a loan, expressed as a percentage of the amount borrowed.
 Unlike the annual interest rate, EIR takes into account the impact of compounding.
 While annual interest rates only calculate the percentage of interest applied to the loan amount each year, EIR considers additional factors such as number of instalments, frequency of instalments, and the instalment amounts to give you a better idea of the total cost of borrowing.

-Financial institutions often like to advertise their low annual interest rates because it's appealing to borrowers.
-However, borrowers should always look at the EIR for a better idea of the total interest accumulated over time and use it to compare loans from different lenders.
+Financial institutions often advertise their lowest annual interest rates because it's appealing to borrowers.
+However, borrowers should always look at the EIR for a better idea of the total interest accumulated over time and use it to compare loans from different loan providers.

 Banks and financial institutions are required to include additional costs like admin fees in the EIR they calculate for customers.
 However, to keep things simple, let's look at how EIR is calculated in a scenario where there are no additional fees.